habitat-sh/on-prem-builder/README.md

 * **OAUTH_CLIENT_ID** is complete and correct
 * **OAUTH_CLIENT_SECRET** is complete and correct

-Apply changes to the to apply changes to the `bldr.env` by running the install script
+Apply changes to the `bldr.env` by running the install script:

 ```bash
 bash ./install.sh